Avadhut-R-M/microblogging/README.md

 Introduction
 ------------
-This document provides detailed information about the endpoints, request/response format, and error codes of the  API.
+This document provides detailed information about the endpoints, request/response format, and API error codes.

 Endpoints
 ---------